 Holocaust Memorial Day, marked all over the world, is one of the most important days in the calendar.
 It takes a different theme each year - and in 2019, on and around January 27th we’re able to offer three different programmes to primary and secondary schools, all designed to explore the theme of "Torn From Our Homes?" - and all accommodating up to 30 pupils at a time.

 All Holocaust Memorial Day School Workshops are adapted to suit the age range / key stage and ability level of the class.

-Thinking positively about life
+Thinking positively about the value of "home"

 Duration: 1½ hours – half a day, depending on your needs (shorter workshops might require you to devote additional time to allow students to complete their work)

 Exploring: emotional wellbeing, art media, presentation (and, for upper KS2 onwards, testimonials from Holocaust survivors)

 Cross-Curricular Links: Maths, Literacy, History, Geography, MFL, Art, DT, Drama, RE.

 Welcome Gems (KS2 - 4)

 Reflecting on ways we can make newcomers feel at home